zoho/zohocrm-php-sdk-6.0/versions/1.0.0/README.md

     ```

   Through this line, you can access all the functionalities of the PHP SDK.
 The namespaces of the class to be used must be included within the "use" statement.

+---
+**Note**

+> - If you are facing SSL related issues, make sure your SSL certificate is valid and configured properly.
+You can download the certificate bundle from here.
+To add the SSL certificate, locate the php.ini file in the PHP folder in your system,  and add these lines to your certificate:

+        - curl.cainfo="<filepath>/cacert.pem"
+        - openssl.cafile="<filepath>/cacert.pem"

+> - **serialize_precision**, **int** - The number of significant digits stored while serializing floating point numbers.
+From PHP 7.1.0, the default value for this key is -1.
+This means that the floating point value will not be rounded off during serializing and un-serializing the JSON.
+Prior to PHP 7.1.0, the default value was 17, meaning the floating point number will be rounded off to 17 digits(or to the number specified in this key).
+You can change this value in **php.ini** file according to the number of decimal places you have set for currency or decimal fields in your CRM org.
+---

 ## Token Persistence